count-negative/Configurable-Menu/README.md

    - Implementation of power buttons box to be modular.
    - Implementation of scroll buttons class to be modular, also now allow to handle the height so much better.
    - Changed the mode of controlling the numbers of columns of the items view.
-   - Added Windows 7 theme.
    - Added option to resize the menu with the mouse.
+   - Added button to the control box to allow or not the resize of menu.

 0.6-Beta
    - Fixed several bugs.